-2.B.
+3.B.
 Formal Screening Instruments for ASD

-Screening instruments for ASD should be used to monitor a child's development or if there is increased concern about possible ASD.
-Screening tests are designed to be brief and easy to do.
-Screening tests cannot diagnose ASD in a child.
-Screening tests for ASD lead to a "Yes or No" decision a child may have ASD and needs further evaluation, or is unlikely to have ASD.
+Screening instruments for ASD should be used as part of general monitoring of a child's development or if there is a heightened concern about possible ASD.
+A screening test for ASD is intended to lead to a yes/no decision that ASD either is unlikely or is possible and therefore requires further evaluation.
+Most screening tests are designed to be brief and easy to administer.

-The recommended screening tools in this section have either accepted or emerging evidence of good rates of identifying possible ASD ("sensitivity") or ruling out possible ASD ("specificity").
-None of these screening tools are perfect.
-Because the time of recognition and severity of symptoms vary, the younger the child is, the less reliable the screener (Wetherby, Brosnan-Maddox, Peace, & Newton, 2008; Feldman, Ward, & Savona et al., 2012).
+As described in the previous section, researchers and clinicians can now detect ASD symptoms in children ranging from 9 -18 months, but it is important to remember that not all children with ASD can be identified early.
+Recommendations about timing of screening are presented below.

-All screeners yield "false positives", meaning a screening result may suggest possible risk for ASD when a child does not have ASD.
-However, this can be tolerated because for about 50% of these false positives, other problems are identified that need further evaluation.
-False negatives are also an important concern for screeners, because in this case a child that does have ASD is missed.
+Although all screening tools recommended in this document have acceptable and/or emerging evidence for sensitivity and specificity, that is, good rates of both detecting ASD and discriminating it from other conditions, none of them has perfect prediction.
+In addition, because the time of recognition and severity of symptoms vary, the younger the child is (e.g. 9, 12, 15 months), the less reliable the screener (Wetherby, Brosnan-Maddox, Peace, & Newton, 2008; Feldman, Ward, & Savona et al., 2012).
+A feature of all the screeners is that they yield many false positives, meaning that the instrument suggests risk for ASD when it does not exist.
+This can be tolerated, however, since the screeners detect other disabilities that warrant evaluation for approximately 50% or more of their false positives.
+False negatives are also an important concern because in this case, a child that DOES have ASD is missed.
 Understanding these features of screening instruments is important for their proper use.

-ASD screening instruments can be divided into Level 1 and Level 2, defined here.
+ASD screening instruments can be divided into Level 1 and Level 2, which are defined as follows for the purposes of this document.

-Level 1 are autism-specific screeners used in screening all children for possible ASD.
+Level 1 are autism-specific screeners intended to screen all children rather than those who are already suspected to have ASD.
 They have fewer items and take less time to give.